Sid-3e7/Planet-of-Fish-Menu/README.md

 2. Unzip in folder

-3. run Runner exe
+3. Run setup exe

 4. Wait until the client inject into a game

-5. Run a menu at F6
+5. Run menu at F6

 6. Enjoy!